Edward-Ji/dotfiles/README.md

 [![amd64 Docker Image Size](https://img.shields.io/docker/image-size/edwardji/dotfiles?arch=amd64&style=flat-square&logo=amd)][dockerhub]
 [![arm64 Docker Image Size](https://img.shields.io/docker/image-size/edwardji/dotfiles?arch=arm64&style=flat-square&logo=arm)][dockerhub]

-You can run the following command to try with Docker:
+To quickly test the configurations in a Docker environment, you can run the following command.
+This will pull the latest Docker image, start an interactive terminal session that will be removed when you exit.

 ```
 docker run --rm -it edwardji/dotfiles:latest